 At Heroes’ Mile, we know that you have unique goals and needs, which is why it’s important that you find an inpatient drug rehab program that meets them.
 This is especially true, considering a civilian inpatient treatment center may not have the essential means to address your complex issues.

 A veteran-specific recovery center, such as Heroes’ Mile, can offer specialized services that cater to the needs of veterans coping with drug or alcohol addiction.
-In addition, our staff has extensive experience helping veterans struggling with substance use disorders and any other invisible wounds of war.
+In addition, our staff has extensive experience helping veterans struggling with substance use disorders and any underlying mental health conditions.

 If you have questions about what to expect during inpatient drug rehab, reach out to our admissions team at 888-838-6692 or fill out a confidential online form.
 The staff at Heroes’ Mile are here and waiting to help you get started on this new chapter.
 So, give us a call whenever you are ready to begin a residential treatment program.